totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.basicbatchapp.rst

                                                              cds=True,
                                                              columns=roi_cols)

-In this example we use a very simple training process just ot ilustrate the goal: split the data into a training and testing parts and fit a Multilayer Perceptron (MLPRegressor), with default parameters, on the training set.
+In this example we use a very simple training process just to ilustrate the goal: split the data into a training and testing parts and fit a Multilayer Perceptron (MLPRegressor), with default parameters, on the training set.